-Lucia Rivera de Cruz scanned the single paragraph in the newspaper article for key words first and found what she sought.
-Mogul’s son returned home….
+Maria Lucia Rivera de Cruz scanned the single paragraph in the newspaper article for keywords first and found what she sought.
+Mogul’s son, returned home…

 Her body surged with relief.
-The animated sounds, smoky smell, and pressing heat of the outdoor market returned to her ears, even as caution returned to her mind.
+The animated sounds, smoky smell, and pressing heat of the outdoor market and over-warm afternoon returned to her ears, even as caution returned to her mind.

-Lazaro Rivera Valdez was both her older brother and the patriarch of the family.
+Lazaro Rivera Valdez was both her eldest brother and the patriarch of the family.
 Handsomely built, he was lean, of average height, and fine of face.
-He favored well-made clothes and a gold-topped cane.
+He favored well-made clothes and a cane topped with a gold spider curled around a globe.

-As always, Jorge, their younger brother, shadowed him.
-Darker, stockier, and somehow always rumpled, he wore a menacing expression that always seemed at home with the rough scar that marred his cheekbone.
+As always, their brother Jorge, who fell between Lazaro and Lucia in years, shadowed el patrón.
+Darker, stockier, and somehow always rumpled, he wore a menacing expression that seemed at home with the rough scar that marred his cheekbone.
 His wide mouth pressed tight in contrast to Lazaro’s smooth, placid look.
 Lazaro’s face, however, could never be trusted, as it was only a polished mask.

 “Nada,” Lucia replied coolly.
 “I sought shelter from the sun and was passing time with a newspaper.”
-Lazaro did not tolerate lies and this was the truth.
-He did not need to know that she’d sought this particular paper, even though a local one was more current.
-But she must sacrifice herself to some degree or she would not be believed—so she raised her chin.
+Lazaro did not tolerate lies, and this was the truth.
+He did not need to know that she’d sought this particular paper—despite the fact that it was marked June and the local Spanish one was current at the first week of January.
+But she must sacrifice herself—and safeguard the vendor she’d paid to save it for her—to some degree or she would not be believed.
+So she raised her chin.
 “News from the States.”

 Lazaro raised the paper and held it away from his body, the shiny wooden cane now tucked under his left arm.
-He would not be seen with reading glasses in public, a sign of age and weakness.
+He would not be seen with reading glasses in public; it was a sign of age and weakness.

 “Of course,” he said with a tone that said he was not surprised.
 “The L.A.
 Times.”

 She’d long been fine-tuned to each of his nuances—a necessity—and she watched as his lips tightened almost imperceptibly.
-He despised her time across the border.
+He could read English as well as she, yet he despised her time across the border.
 Even as a young man, he’d made no secret of his displeasure and disagreement with their father’s plans.

 She held her breath, hoping that he would let this go and look no further.
 That her dangerous secrets, kept carefully and close, would not come crashing down.